Reham Khan: Career

 Reham started her career in 2006 hosting shows on Legal TV.
 In 2007, Reham began presenting for Sunshine Radio Hereford and Worcester.
-In 2008, Khan joined BBC as weather girl.
+In 2008, Khan joined the BBC as a weather presenter.

 In 2013, Khan came to Pakistan and joined Pakistani news channel News One (Pakistani TV channel).
 She later joined Aaj TV.
 In 2014, following a brief stint at PTV, she joined Dawn News presenting the current affairs show In Focus.
 Following a brief hiatus in early 2015, she resumed her work with a new show on Dawn.
 The Reham Khan Show, a programme celebrating Pakistani heroes, debuted in May 2015.
 In December 2015, she started a new talk show by the name of Tabdeeli on Neo TV.
 Tabdeeli (change) is also a political slogan of Imran Khan, her former husband.
 Reham left Neo TV in June 2016.

-Reham has also produced a Pakistani film Janaan, the romantic comedy set in Swat which premiered on the occasion of Eid ul Adha on 13 September 2016.
+Reham has also produced the Pakistani film Janaan, a romantic comedy set in Swat which premiered on the occasion of Eid ul Adha on 13 September 2016.

+Khan launched the Pakistan Republic Party on 15 July 2025, aiming to represent marginalized groups and end dynastic politics.
+Announcing the launch at the Karachi Press Club, she vowed to pursue legal reforms and described the launch of the party as a national mission.